-Transaction Publisher Printer Comment Forecast (1) initiates receiver Publisher sends a printing requirement forecast to several printers for the jobs they plan to print.
-The forecast would include only the jobs planned to be printed idal d - Ve by the printer receiving the forecast.
-Forecast (2) receiver initiates Publisher sends paper requirement forecast to several suppliers for the jobs they plan to print.
-The forecast might include jobs for several printers.
-The forecast only includes the paper requirem ents from the suppliers receiving the forecast Forecast (3) receiver initiates Printer sends paper requirement forecast to supplier for the jobs they are planning to print. • The forecast
+- - 1 printer receiving the forecast.
+Forecast (2) receiver initiates Publisher sends paper requirement forecast to several suppliers for the jobs they plan to print. • The forecast might include jobs for several printers. • The forecast only includes the paper requireme nts from the suppliers receiving the forecast Forecast (3) receiver initiates Printer sends paper requirement forecast to supplier for the jobs they are planning to print. • The forecast might

-P = Jii tot Otan uaru - vei 31011 2.0 1
+iuaru - ve -

-might include jobs for several publisher s.
+include jobs for several publishers.

-Production Plan (4) receiver initiates Printer sends a printing production plan to the supplier about the jobs they are planning to print. • The productio n plan might include jobs for several publisher s and jobs where the printers order paper for their own jobs. • The productio n plan only includes the jobs where the supplier receiving the productio n plan supplies
+Production Plan (4) receiver initiates Printer sends a printing production plan to the supplier about the jobs they are planning to print. • The production plan might include jobs for several publishers and jobs where the printers order paper for their own jobs. • The production plan only includes the jobs where the supplier receiving the production plan supplies the paper. • The production

-the paper.
-The productio n plan is more accurate than the forecast.
+more accurate than the forecast.
 Production Plan (5) initiates receiver The supplier sends a paper manufacturing production plan to the publisher.
 Production Plan (6) initiates receiver The supplier sends paper manufacturing production plan to printer.